VladoDemcak/ovdebug/README.md

 ## How to reproduce the freezing issue
 1. Make sure you have openvino 2019R1
 2. Make sure you have docker and docker-compose installed (versions of docker and docker-compose are in README file in github repository).
-Make sure nothing is running in docker with "docker ps -a"
+Make sure nothing is running in docker with `docker ps -a`
 3. Make sure you have FPGA installed properly.
 ```
 aocl diagnose